hoopahmadness/sync-director/README.md

             So instead I think I'll just have completely different device pairs per web.
 If it blows up later I can come back and optimize this way.

     This gives me my list of devices, connections, list of network folders, and the connections for all those folders.

+    https://go-echarts.github.io/go-echarts/#/en-us/charts/graph will be what I use to chart the webs.